vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 from a sacrifice on the Sarasvati, 36.
 Kavyadarka, 72.
 Kavyalamkāra, of Bhāmaha, 252n.
 Kavyamımāınsa, of Rajasekhara, 369.
 Kavya prakash, 9040.
 Kayastha, 75–77; controversies about

-origin and history of, 75; in inscri ptions, 77; included anong sūdras by some sınṣtis, 76; was originally an officer, 76; word occurs among sūtras only in Viṣnu, 76; word probably derived from foreign
+origin and history of, 75; in inscri ptions, 77; included anong sūdras by some sınṣtis, 76; was originally an officer, 76; word occurs among sūtras only in Viṣṇu, 76; word probably derived from foreign

 source, 76.
 Keay, Mr., 285A, 321n.
 Keith, Prof., 380, 4180, 499-500, 555,